 nl Data allocation: in a generalized block-row distribution the number of indices belonging to the current process.
 Scope:local.

-repl Data allocation: build a replicated index space (i.e. all processes own all indices).
+Type:optional.
+Intent: in.
+Specified as: an integer value. repl Data allocation: build a replicated index space (i.e. all processes own all indices).
 Scope:global.

-Specified as: the logical value .true.
+Type:optional.
+Intent: in.
+Specified as: the logical value .true. globalcheck Data allocation: do global checks on the local index lists vl Scope:global.
+Type:optional.
+Intent: in.
+Specified as: a logical value, default: .true.

+Scope:local.

+Type:required.

 Intent: out.

-1. Exactly one of the optional arguments parts, vg, vl, nl must be specified, thereby choosing the initialization strategy as follows:
+1. Exactly one of the optional arguments parts, vg, vl, nl or repl must be specified, thereby choosing the initialization strategy as follows: